 What to see

-It is worth spending a few days in glamorous Rio de Janeiro where there is a lot to do.
-Sugar Loaf and Corcovado Mountains offer superb views of the city's stunning natural setting, with ocean, bays, mountains, jungle and beaches in all directions.
-A walk along Copacabana highlights how important the beach is to the people of Rio as the city's great leveller, with people playing football, volleyball and enjoying beach parties.
+Vibrant and glamorous Rio de Janeiro offers a wealth of attractions.
+Take in the city's stunning natural setting from the Sugar Loaf mountain and the Corcovado statue of Christ, with magical views of the ocean, bays, mountains, jungle and beaches.
+Explore the largest urban rainforest by jeep or discover the old historic centre or the hillside district of Santa Teresa.
+A walk along the promenade of Copacabana or Ipanema highlights how important the beach is to the people of Rio as the city's great leveller, with people from all backgrounds playing football, volleyball and enjoying beach parties.

-The gold and riches of Brazil has left some amazing colonial towns in the heartlands and along the coast, many of which are now UNESCO World Heritage Sites.
-Ouro Preto, Salvador, Paraty and Tiradentes have cobbled streets and beautiful colonial churches and colourful houses.
-Salvador, the capital of Bahia, is also one of the country's most vibrant cities due to its strong African influences - it has a carnival to rival Rio's.
+The gold and riches of Brazil have left some amazing colonial towns, many of which are now Unesco world heritage sites and feature cobbled streets, beautiful colonial churches and colourful houses.
+Particularly recommended are Paraty to the south of Rio, Ouro Preto and Tiradentes in Minas Gerais, or Salvador, Olinda and São Luís in the north-east.
+Salvador, the capital of Bahia, is also one of the country's most vibrant cities due to its strong African influences and has a carnival to rival that of Rio.